 In April 2017, we entered into an agreement with Merck Sharp & Dohme (known as MSD outside of the U.S. and Canada) to provide drug supply for a study to be sponsored and conducted by us to evaluate our tab-cel® product candidate in combination with Merck's anti-PD-1 (programmed death receptor-1) therapy, KEYTRUDA® (pembrolizumab), in patients with platinum-resistant or recurrent Epstein-Barr virus-associated nasopharyngeal carcinoma.
-The Phase 1/2 study achieved its safety endpoints and stable disease in some patients and some patients are still receiving treatment in the study.
-Dr. Baynes, who joined our Board in September 2018, is Senior Vice President Global Clinical Development and Chief Medical Officer at Merck Research Laboratories, which is an affiliate of Merck Sharp & Dohme.
+The Phase 1/2 study achieved its safety endpoints and stable disease in some patients.
+We plan to complete the clinical study report in July 2022.
+Dr. Baynes, who joined our Board in September 2018, is Senior Vice President Global Clinical Development and Chief Medical Officer at Merck & Co., Inc., which is an affiliate of Merck Sharp & Dohme.
+Merck has announced Dr. Baynes will be retiring from his roles at Merck in July 2022.